CoastSunny/brvb/README.md

 The goal is to localize the sources in a fine grained scale (~2000 to ~10000 dipoles) as usual, but starting from a better starting point compared to constant prior variance accross all dipoles.

 For mor information:

+* Backward Renormalization Priors and the Cortical Source Localization Problem with EEG or MEG

 http://arxiv.org/abs/1502.03481